niksouy/Azure-Webserver/README.md

-<h2>Making JumpBox ready to deploy webservers through containerization method:</h2>
+<h2>Making JumpBox ready to deploy web servers through containerization method:</h2>
 <p align="center">
-⬇️Step-4: configure the JumpBox to run Docker containers and installing a container.
-After doing SSH to the JumpBox which is a Linux machine, I did the below process in order to pullup the proper Ansible into the Jumpbox for my deployment.
+⬇️Step-4: configure the JumpBox to run Docker containers and install a container.
+After doing SSH to the JumpBox, which is a Linux machine, I did the below process in order to pull up the proper Ansible into the Jumpbox for my deployment.
 <br />
 <br />